 What affects the look of your finished wedding images?
-I want to get down to brass tacks in this article, drilling down into how images are made (read this post for more about that!) and what factors affect the finished result.
+I want to get down to brass tacks in this article, drilling down into how images are made (read this post for more about that!) and what factors affect the finished result – your wedding photos.

 A big part of what I do is education and generally making sure I’m the right fit for you.
 So let’s dive in to figuring out how the following elements impact your wedding images!

 My approach to photography overall is fresh and modern yet timeless.
 I would describe myself as a moment catcher, light chaser, and detail lover.

 I work my best capturing that action and emotion as it naturally happens, capturing people, place and feeling.
 And of course, we do lots of posed shots along the way!

 It’s easy to take a great photo of people smiling at the camera, and we do that every day with our phones.

 What’s more difficult – and arguably more valuable – is capturing the moments that are gone in a heartbeat.
 The ones you don’t normally get to see because they are so fleeting and that you didn’t even know were happening.
 The in-between moments.